fprasx/unlocked/mdbook/src/code/ops/new.md

 So why is the `Descriptor`'s allocation being freed?
 Because it's **allocated on the stack**.
 When `new_descriptor` returns, the local variable `d: Descriptor` get's destroyed, and the pointer we made from the reference is invalidated.
-Thus, the `use-after-free` when we deference a freed allocation.
+Thus, we `use-after-free` when we deference a freed allocation.

 This is the danger of using raw pointers.
 With references, Rust will keep the value alive until there are no references to it and it's safe to drop at the end